bcroner/getfactors/README.md

 Today I finally considered that P != NP.
 6-14-2025.
 I am temporarily suspending work on this project until a clear insight occurs to me.
 If this algorithm is the best you can do for 3SAT, then P != NP.

 However, not only do I introduce a new class of world-best 3SAT logic solvers that uses my exploit, I prove the Integer Factorization Problem is NP-Complete by a constructive reduction to 3SAT.

+The function that sets up the integer factorization operation is nat_get_factors (...).
+It uses Tseytin Transformations to represent the factoring operation as a 3SAT instance, which it then solves and interprets the results.

+The exploit used by the logic solver is to notice that a 3CNF tuple has up to 3 optionally-inverted boolean variables, and you can order them so that each variable has a position in an n-bit whole number we'll call Z.
+This assigns an order to the bits so that each is a unique power of two.
+Select the lowest-order variable in a 3CNF tuple that evaluates to false according to the truth value assignments in the current value of Z.
+This provides the power of 2 that you jump forward through the search space represented by the permutations of Z. Now, instead of checking every single permutation of n bits in the number Z in the worst case, we skip over arbitrary swaths of the search space with each jump of some arbitrary power of 2.
+We call this 3SAT by Coverage of False Clauses, where we check if the entire search space is covered by clauses evaluating to false.